-While not a requirement, in April 2017 the Commission publicly encouraged organizations to register their Data Protection Officers (DPOs) with the Commission via the Commission's website, to assist DPOs in keeping up to date with developments in the law.
+While not a requirement, the Commission strongly encourages organizations to register their Data Protection Officers ("DPOs") with the Commission via the Commission's website, to assist DPOs in keeping up to date with developments in the law.
 Organisations may also choose to register their DPOs’ business contact information as part of their Accounting and Corporate Regulatory Authority (“ACRA”) Bizfile details, so that these will show up in search results on the ACRA website.

-Each organization must appoint one or more data protection officers to be responsible for ensuring the organization’s compliance with the Act.
+It is mandatory for each organization to appoint one or more DPOs to be responsible for ensuring the organization’s compliance with the Act.
 An organization may appoint one person or a team of persons to be its DPO.
 Once appointed, the DPO may in turn delegate certain responsibilities, including to non-employees of the organization.
 The business contact information of the DPO must be made available to the public.

-While there is no requirement for the data protection officer to be a citizen or resident in Singapore, the Commission suggests that the data protection officer should be readily contactable from Singapore, available during Singapore business hours and, where telephone numbers are provided, these should be Singapore telephone numbers.
+While there is no requirement for the DPO to be a citizen or resident in Singapore, the Commission suggests that the DPO should be readily contactable from Singapore, available during Singapore business hours and, where telephone numbers are provided, these should be Singapore telephone numbers.

-Failure to appoint a data protection officer may lead to a preliminary investigation by the Commission.
-If an organization or an individual fails to cooperate with the investigation, this will constitute an offense.
-As a result, an individual may be subject to a fine of up to S$10,000 or imprisonment for a term not exceeding 12 months, or to both.
-An organization may be subject to a fine of up to S$100,000.
+Failure to appoint a DPO may lead to a preliminary investigation by the Commission.
+If an organization or an individual fails to cooperate with the investigation, this will constitute an offence.
+As a result, an individual may be subject to a fine of up to SGD 10,000 or imprisonment for a term not exceeding 12 months, or to both.
+An organization may be subject to a fine of up to SGD 100,000.

 Organizations may only collect, use or disclose personal data in the following scenarios:

 - Where the limited specific exclusions prescribed in the Act apply (if no consent or deemed consent is given).
 Such exclusions include vital interests of individuals, matters affecting public, legitimate interests, business asset transactions, business improvement purposes and other additional bases.